pxscene/pxCore2/examples/pxScene2d/external/dukluv/lib/duktape/README.rst

 intended to be easily embeddable into C programs, with a C API similar in spirit to Lua's.

-Duktape supports the full E5/E5.1 feature set including errors, Unicode strings, and regular expressions, a subset of E6 features (e.g. Proxy objects), Khronos/ES6 ArrayBuffer/TypedView, and Node.js Buffer bindings.
+Duktape supports the full E5/E5.1 feature set (with some semantics updated from ES2015+) including errors, Unicode strings, and regular expressions, a subset of Ecmascript 2015 (E6) and Ecmascript 2016 (E7) features (e.g. computed property names, Proxy objects, exponentiation operator, Reflect), ES2015 ArrayBuffer/TypedView, Node.js Buffer, performance.now(), and WHATWG Encoding API living standard.

-Duktape also provides a number of custom features such as error tracebacks, additional data types for better C integration, combined reference counting and mark-and sweep garbage collector, object finalizers, co-operative threads a.k.a. coroutines, tail calls, built-in logging and module frameworks, a built-in debugger protocol, function bytecode dump/load, and so on.
+Duktape also provides a number of custom features such as error tracebacks, additional data types for better C integration, combined reference counting and mark-and sweep garbage collector, object finalizers, co-operative threads a.k.a. coroutines, tail calls, a built-in debugger protocol, function bytecode dump/load, and so on.
+Bundled extra modules provide functionality such as CommonJS module loading and a logging framework.

 You can browse Duktape programmer's API and other documentation at: